yasuoka/luacstruct/README.md

 ```

 In above case, lifetime of the instance in Lua and C will be managed
+separately.
+You can also create an object which will be freed in the
-separately, but by passing NULL to the ptr argument for
+Lua's garbage collection by passing NULL to the ptr argment for
-`luacs_newobject()`, you can leave it in the Lua's garbage collection.
+`luacs_newobject()`.

 ```c
 	struct youapp_type *self;